 "Can I help you?"
 Travis and Beck spoke at the same time.

 They looked at each other, and Beck raised an eyebrow challenging Travis, who ignored the much larger man as usual.
 He checked the raised eyebrow and raised his buddy a wink, before moving toward the beautiful blonde.
 She tried hard not to giggle as the younger, slender man strutted forward.
 He was cute even if he was obviously a smart ass.
 His light blue eyes showed creases at the edges from the perpetual smile he wore.
 His friend was much larger but the shaggy blonde had a stringy kind of strength that reminded her of Spike.

-She admitted that she missed her ex-lover's friendship.
+She admitted she missed her ex-lover's friendship.
 The last year had dramatically changed their relationship.
-She had finally decided to stop running from her memories, accept her past and the part that she had played in coming to the place she was now.
+She had finally decided to stop running from her memories, accept her past and the part she had played in coming to the place she was now.
 Spike was her friend.
-It was for the best they didn't return to the relationship they had before but create a new one, a stronger one.
-She knew that he still loved her and she admitted that in her own way she loved him too.
+It was for the best they didn't return to the relationship they had before, but create a new one, a stronger one.
+She knew he still loved her and she admitted in her own way she loved him too.
 They just weren't good together as a couple.
-The attempted rape had proven that.
+The attempted rape proved it.